laderast/RBootcamp_old/chapter1.md

 - Rows correspond to a single observation (ideally)
 - Can be subset or filtered based on criteria

-Individual variables within a `data.frame` can be accessed with the `$` operator.
-We won't use this very often, as the `tidyverse` lets us access the variables directly, as you'll see.
+Individual variables within a `data.frame` can be accessed with the `$` operator (such as `gap1992$pop`).
+We won't use this very often, as the `tidyverse` lets us access the variables without it, as you'll see.

 *** =instructions
 Run `colnames()` and `head()` on the `gap1992` data to see what's in each column.
 Confirm that the